chelsyx/auto_test_analysis/README.md

 devtools::install_git("https://gerrit.wikimedia.org/r/p/wikimedia/discovery/polloi.git")
 devtools::install_github("bearloga/BCDA")
 ```

-The reports could be run on local machine and analytic clusters (stat1005).
-If you want to use it on local machine, check [here](https://people.wikimedia.org/~bearloga/notes/rnotebook-eventlogging.html) for MySQL configuration.

 Specify parameters in a yaml file.
 By default, `parameters.yaml` will be used.
 And then in bash, run:
 ```